 Tricia moved to Los Angeles after high school and has since worked on music with legends Diane Warren, Kenny "Babyface" Edmonds, G'harah "PK" Degeddingseze, Kid (Kid 'n Play), and Al Schmitt to name a few.

 Tricia vocal produced Jazz singer James Tormé's debut album and EP.
-He's the son of Mel Tormé, 3-time Grammy winning Jazz legend and writer of "The Christmas Song (Chestnuts Roasting On An Open Fire)".
+He's the son of Mel Tormé, 3-time Grammy Award winning Jazz legend and writer of "The Christmas Song (Chestnuts Roasting On An Open Fire)".
 James' title track 'A Better Day Will Come' won The John Lennon Award.

 Tricia's latest single "Yes or Yes" is the trailer song for the Netflix Film, 'Feel the Beat' as well as in the movie's dance competition scene.
-She has a new single dropping this summer featuring a legendary artist.
-(More here)
+She wrote the song with her partner, PK.

 She has a new single dropping this fall featuring a legendary artist.